Table of Contents

 Blockchain Consensus

-Consensus is the rule by which a blockchain technology network operates and validates block information.
 Achieving consensus is crucial for the network to function correctly.
 When at least 51% of nodes agree on something, the decision is validated on behalf of the whole blockchain.

 Proof of Work